Isha Koppikar: Later years in Bollywood (2002–2011)

 In 2005, she had four releases.
 Sangeeth Sivan's bawdy comedy Kyaa Kool Hai Hum with Anupam Kher, Ritesh Deshmukh and Tusshar Kapoor saw her getting nominated in three separate award ceremonies (IIFA, Zee Cine Award and Star Screen Awards) for best actor in a comedy role.
 Two more comedies saw her make guest appearances: David Dhawan's Salman Khan vehicle Maine Pyaar Kyun Kiya?, and Abbas–Mustan's whodunit, 36 China Town with Akshaye Khanna and Kareena Kapoor.
 She also starred in Ram Gopal Varma's gangster flick D: Underworld Badhshah alongside Randeep Hooda and Chunky Pandey.

-In 2006 Farhan Akhtar directed a remake of the Amitabh Bachchan hit Don: The Chase Begins Again with superstar Shahrukh Khan in the lead.
+In 2006 Farhan Akhtar directed a remake of the Amitabh Bachchan hit Don: The Chase Begins Again with Shahrukh Khan in the lead.
 Koppikar was cast as Khan's girlfriend 'Anita'.
 Don's tremendous success however did not benefit her checkered career.
 Vicky Ranawat's Haseena Smart Sexy and Dangerous managed a release towards the end of 2006, but Jagdish A Sharma's murder mystery Gahraee appeared directly on DVD while Hansal Mehta's Raakh and Jahnu Barua's Har Pal were shelved.
 Ram Gopal Varma's much discussed Shabri - struggled to attract a distributor.

 Koppikar's high-profile film of 2007, Nikhil Advani's Salaam-e-Ishq, had her sharing limited screen time with Sohail Khan.
 Later in the year came the haunted love triangle, Ram Gopal Varma's Darling, with Fardeen Khan and Esha Deol.
 Koppikar's first film release of 2008 was Atul Agnihotri's Hello, based on the best-selling novel One Night @ the Call Center by Chetan Bhagat.
 This was followed by Ek Vivaah...
 Aisa Bhi, a Rajshri Production directed by Kaushik Ghatak and co-starring Sonu Sood.

 Koppikar married Timmy Narang in 2009.
 She had two releases in 2010: Right Yaaa Wrong by Neeraj Pathak and Manoj Tiwari's Hello Darling.
 Both films fared poorly at the box office.

 Shabri, where she played a woman gangster of Mumbai, was eventually released in 2011.
 Her performance was praised but the film only had a limited release and failed to make an impact at the box office.

 Secondary roles (2013–present)

 In 2013, she made her Marathi debut in Maat, directed by Manohar Sarvankar.
-She played the lead role opposite Sameer Dharmadhikari in a story revolving around an ambitious couple.
 In 2017, she makes her comeback in Telugu with Keshava followed by the Marathi film, FU: Friendship Unlimited.
 The following year, she is seen in the Kannada films, Looty and Kavacha.
 She made her digital debut with the ALTBalaji web series titled Fixerr (2019) where she plays the role of sub-inspector Jayanti Javdekar, who lives in a modest house with her young son and husband.
-Later, she also seen in the crime thriller series Dahanam (2022).
+Later, she was also seen in the crime thriller series Dahanam (2022).
+She also acted in the thriller web series Suranga (2022) with Rakesh Bedi and Fredy Daruwala, co-produced by Kaushik Izardar and others.
+Isha Koppikar, who is returning to Tamil cinema after two decades, will be seen playing an assassin in Sivakarthikeyan's science-fiction film Ayalaan (2024).